kavi87/showcase/README.md

 # Try it

-If you have [Maven](http://maven.apache.org/) installed, you can clone the repository and run it locally with the maven Jetty plugin:
+If you have [Maven 3](http://maven.apache.org/) installed, you can clone the repository and run it locally with the maven Jetty plugin:

     git clone https://github.com/seedstack/showcase.git
     cd showcase